What is Lean Project Management?

 Once you’ve done the measurements, you now have data to explore and get understanding around.
 This is where you can begin to ideate and create solutions for whatever problems have been identified for the user.
 Once you know what they need, how will you bring value?
 What are the options?
 Are these the best?

-Now that you have a solution, what is the most efficient way to get the work done?
+Now that you have a better idea of the scope, it’s time to develop a project plan.
+Asking questions like: what is the most efficient way to get the work done?
 Are there things that can be eliminated?
 Others that can be included to offer more value, more quickly?
 It’s vital to have a good understanding of the goals, data, and the work load to be able to find the optimal workflow to implement.

 Implementation involves testing, learning, and making changes as necessary.
 Does the flow here make sense?
 Does the project and data align?
 Is the work going smoothly?
 The I here could also be making improvements as part of the implementation process.
 Lean is about testing and learning.

 Applying Lean Project Management

 Lean project management is a system driven approach to project management that can be tricky to implement.
 Projects are not always linear and if you are running multiple projects at a time, the work can vary in state and flow.